 With fabulous panoramic views and fresh mountain air, Mt.
 Trebević became known as the “lungs of Sarajevo”.
 I’ve explored a few of the lower hiking trails, but in winter the upper ones have snow and ice and are difficult to transverse without snowshoes or skis.

 Like everything in Sarajevo, the war had a devastating effect on Mt.
 Trebević.
 Shortly after Bosnia-Herzegovina declared independence in 1992, a guard on the old Trebević gondola, Ramo Biber, became the first victim of the war.
 “The Serb-dominated Yugoslav army shot him dead as they began their campaign to encircle Sarajevo and capture key strategic positions.”
 The 1,425-day Siege of Sarajevo began four weeks later and became the “longest blockade of a capital city in modern history”.

 Ramo Biber, the guard on the Trebević gondola, was the first war victim.
 The Yugoslav Army “shot him dead” as they began encircling Sarajevo.

 Front Line Sniper Position

 “Hundreds of mortars and countless bullets rained down on Sarajevo from Mt.
 Trebević, killing a large proportion of the 11,541 people slain during the war.
 Gunfire was part of daily life for more than three years.”

 In 1995, NATO intervened by bombing artillery encampments on Mt.
 Trebević forcing the Bosnian Serbs into retreat.
 The Dayton Peace Agreement followed.
 The nation was “split along ethnic lines with two autonomous entities – the Federation of Bosnia and Herzegovina and Republika Srpska“.

 The boundary between the two entities “skirts the mountain”.
 Disagreements between the Federation and Republic on redevelopment “turned Mt.
 Trebević into a ghost town”.
 The remains of destroyed houses, restaurants, hotels, sports facilities, and mountain huts “were abandoned and left to rot”.

 After the war, the process of clearing thousands of landmines moved slowly.
 Bandits “roamed the hills attacking tourists visiting the bobsleigh tracks”.

-“With death hot on their heels people sprinted from one side of Sniper Alley to the other to deliver supplies to family and friends.”
+“With death hot on their heels people sprinted from one side of Sarajevo Sniper Alley to the other to deliver supplies to family and friends.”

 Rebuilding the cable car wasn’t a top priority.
-Sarajevans drifted away from the troubled mountain strewn with bad memories and landmines and divided between two entities.
+Sarajevans drifted away from the troubled mountain, divided between two entities and strewn with sorrow, bad memories, and landmines.